Hundred-Trillion/L88-Full/README.md

 ## License

+This project is licensed under the Business Source License 1.1 (BUSL-1.1).
+Commercial use is not permitted until the Change Date.
+See the LICENSE file for full details.

-Proprietary — L88 Laboratories / Hundred Trillion.
+© L88 Laboratories / Hundred Trillion.